What should I know about my puppy?

 Vaccinations for puppies

 Vaccination is a crucial component to preventive medicine in dogs.
 Vaccinations are given to kick-start your puppy’s immune system against infection before they are exposed to diseases.
 Several vaccines are administered routinely to dogs as the primary defense against serious infectious illnesses.
 These required vaccines include distemper, adenovirus, parvovirus and +/-parainfluenza, and rabies.
 In addition to these vaccines, other vaccines are required depending on your dog's geographic region, circumstances, and lifestyle.
-These are “noncore” vaccines and include bordetella, Lyme disease, influenza, and leptospirosis.
+These include bordetella, Lyme disease, influenza, and leptospirosis vaccines.
 Your veterinarian will advise which vaccines are necessary to keep your puppy healthy.

 Your puppy’s teeth

 Beginning in puppyhood, dogs need good dental care to last throughout their lives.
 Your puppy’s mouth sees a lot of action these days.
 Deciduous teeth (“baby teeth”) come in and fall out, and permanent teeth may be on their way.
 Your veterinarian will perform a complete oral exam to evaluate the development of your pup’s teeth, gums, and mouth structure.
 During all this action, your pup also wants to chew on everything!
 This is the time to talk about acceptable and safe chew toys.
 Hint: Your hand should not be one of them!
 Once your puppy’s permanent teeth have grown in, discuss home oral-hygiene training with the veterinary team to maximize lifelong health.

 Your puppy’s reproductive health

 It is recommended that all dogs not intended for deliberate breeding be spayed or neutered.
 A spay is the surgical removal of both ovaries and the uterus in female dogs.
 A neuter is the surgical removal of both testicles in male dogs.
 There are many benefits to spaying or neutering your puppy.
 Sterilized dogs live longer than those left intact.
 The timing of when to spay or neuter your puppy is based on factors such as the dog's sex and how much they are expected to weigh as an adult.
 Talk to your veterinarian to determine the appropriate age to sterilize your puppy.
 For those owners who choose to breed, responsible breeding practices should be reviewed.

 Breed-specific information for your puppy